Micklefield: Old and New Micklefield

 The southern part is known as "new Micklefield".
 It contains the railway station, landfill site, industrial park and allotments.
 Housing consists mainly of late 19th century/early 20th century terraced cottages built for miners, some larger pre-war semi-detached houses, and the Garden Village housing estate.
 In recent years, new flats have been built next to Pit Lane.
 The old fire station is used as a community centre.
 Nearby is a sandwich bar, and a small independent shop.

 The northerly part of the village (Old Micklefield) has fewer visible ties to the village's industrial past, and contains most of the village amenities, including the church, school, pub, farm shop, general stores (formerly the post office) and Doctors surgery.
 The parish church is dedicated to St Mary the Virgin.
-The Churchville housing estate consists of 1950's brick semi-detached houses, retirement bungalows and terraces, and is bordered by large detached houses, character properties and modern town houses.
+The Churchville housing estate consists of 1950s brick semi-detached houses, retirement bungalows and terraces, and is bordered by large detached houses, character properties and modern town houses.

 In recent years Old Micklefield has seen new developments of additional higher end detached/semi-detached properties, including the Grange Farm Development on Great North Road, and a further 12 properties called 'Manor Chase', situated opposite the village school.
 In spring 2019, work began on a larger expansion to the village, which will eventually infill the land between the existing Great North Road and adjacent motorway.
 It will also tie together the two parts of the village, taking up much of the green space in-between the two.
 The developers involved are Strata, Barratt Homes (developing Drovers Court) and Persimmon.
 The Strata development is advertised as being made up of 4–5 bedroom homes.
 Local concern centres around how the villages amenities will cope with the expansion, as little is currently planned in terms of improvements.